ThomDietrich/miflora-mqtt-daemon/README.md

 python3 /opt/miflora-mqtt-daemon/miflora-mqtt-daemon.py
 ```

-**⚠️️ Attention:
-Please ensure a good communication link to all Mi Floras.
-Sensors that can not be reached during the initital communication testing phase will be ignored.
-To evaluate connection reliability execute the program in from the command line at least once and pay attention to reported communication problems.**

 With a correct configuration the result should look similar to the the screencap above.
 Pay attention to communication errors due to distance related weak BLE connections.